 They are truly an inspiration to us all.

-The amazing Woodall family and Team George have already got halfway to their target.
+The amazing Woodall family and Team George have already raised 95% of their target!
 Can you help the amazing Woodall family get all the way to £1m and do your bit to help children with cancer like little George.

 We are so grateful to each and every one of Team George and the Giant Pledge – their generosity, commitment and creative genius continues to astound us.